 In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of the Lincoln University Police Department (or other appropriate University official in the Chief's absence) constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
 The warning will be issued to the campus community in a manner that is timely and will aid in the prevention of similar crimes.
 Dissemination may be by the college e-mail system to students, faculty and staff, and by the use of flyers.
 Copies of timely warnings may also be posted on the LUPD website.
+Timely warning can also be sent via RAVE Guardian SMS services.
 University Relations will be responsible for relaying all electronic based information.
 Please note that all timely warnings issued by Lincoln University will withhold the names of victims as confidential.